-Suppose that COA is trying to decide between these two choices; there is only funding to do one of these projects.
+Suppose that COA is trying to decide among the scenarios you analyzed.
+There is only funding to do one of these projects.
 Write a report that will help inform this decision.
 Assume that your reader understands ROI, NPV, and IRR.